AmieMcodes/AmieMcodes/README.md

 A long-horizon project building toward a permanent, dignified home in Paraguay for adults with lifelong support needs.

 This is not a short-term initiative — it is designed for permanence, stability, and care.
+My son has profound autism and this future home is for him and others like him.

 ---